PocsGeza/Udacity_Rover_Challange/README.md

                       :] = 255
 ```

+![alt text][image3]
 ## Autonomous Navigation and Mapping
-The code was edited using the PyCharm IDE to be able to benefit from code folding and region definition.
+* The code was edited using the PyCharm IDE to be able to benefit from code folding and region definition.
 The code is synced to a Git repository [PocsGeza/Udacity_Rover_Challenge](https://github.com/PocsGeza/Udacity_Rover_Challenge).
+* The simulator settings where: Resolution 1280x800, Graphics quality "Fantastic"
+![alt text] [image2]

 ## Perception Step
 The `perception_step()` is similar to `process_image()` from the Jupiter Notebook.